jempe/jempe/README.md

 * Golang
 * PHP

-If you are interested in hiring me, please send me an email to <a href="contact@jempe.org">contact@jempe.org<a>
+If you are interested in hiring me, please send me an email to <a href="contact@jempe.org">contact@jempe.org<a>.

 ### Repos
 This repository is a collection of open source projects, and tools I found useful on my daily professional life.

 ***Web Development**

-<a href="https://github.com/jempe/whatsapp_button">Whats App Button</a> Script to add a Whats app button to your website
+<a href="https://github.com/jempe/whatsapp_button">Whats App Button</a> Script to add a Whats app button to your website.

+<a href="https://github.com/jempe/gopicam">GoPiCam</a> Web client for RaspiMJPEG.
+Share the images from your Raspberry Pi Camera through the network.

+<a href="https://github.com/jempe/jempecms">Jempe CMS</a> PHP content management system created with Codeigniter php framework.

+***QT Apps***

+<a href="https://github.com/jempe/videoTagger">Video Tagger</a> Qt app to generate JSON file with info about videos.

 ***Mobile Apps***

 <a href="https://github.com/jempe/hockey_all_platforms">Air Hockey</a>: Simple game I created to learn game development.
-I published it on multiple stores but I didn't have time to update it so it is no longer available
+I published it on multiple stores but I didn't have time to update it so it is no longer available.

+<a href="https://github.com/jempe/flashlight">Flashlight</a> Flashlight Android app.

+<a href="https://github.com/jempe/tally_counter_android">Tally Counter</a> Tally counter Android App.

 ***CLI utilities***